 St David: a brief history

 St David was the greatest figure in the 6th century Welsh Age of Saints, founder of scores of religious communities, and the only native-born patron saint of the countries of Britain and Ireland.

 St David died on 1 March – St David’s Day - in 589.
 He was canonised by Pope Callixtus in the 12th century, and we have celebrated St David’s Day ever since.

-National St David's Day Parade
+Ideas for celebrating St David's Day

 Parades around Wales